awesometic/awesometic/README.md

 ### 💻 Currently doing something using these,

-Not meaning that I'm professional on all of them. 😃
+Not meaning that I'm an expert on all of them. 😃

 #### Environment